-For more than 200 years Town Meeting Day has brought together Vermonters to gather at the local town hall and “discuss” the towns annual budgets.
-Town Meeting Day is always held the first Tuesday in March.
+For more than 200 years Vermont Town Meeting Day brings together Vermonters to gather at the local town hall and “discuss” the towns annual budgets.
+Vermont Town Meeting Day is always held the first Tuesday in March.
 Most town meetings include presentations of pending town projects or permits.
 Town voters are often allowed to examine and debate on municipal and school budgets.
-Ask us about Vermont Town Meeting Day or share your comments.
-To feature your Vermont business or service, contact us.
+Town Meeting Day works because Vermonter care.
+Thank you for participating in Town Meeting Day.
+Share your comments or feature your Vermont business or service, contact us.

 Vermont’s Annual Town Meeting Day